davebyrne/ruby-multiprocessing_pool/README.md

 Ruby 3.x introduces experimental support for [Ractors](https://docs.ruby-lang.org/en/3.1/ractor_md.html) which allows parallel execution in a single process.
 To see an implementation of the same API using Ractors in addition to Process based parallelism, checkout the `ractor` branch of this repository.

+Note: This branch uses the unreleased [SysStuff](https://github.com/davebyrne/ruby-sys_stuff) gem for Posix named semaphore support.
+Since the `SysStuff` gem is not published, it is referenced in the Gemfile.
+Tests must be run using `bundle exec rspec` to make sure bundler loads the dependency.

 ## Installation

 Add this line to your application's Gemfile: